plone/guillotina/docs/source/about.rst

 About
 =====

-As the web evolves, so do the frameworks we use to work with the web.
-Guillotina, is part of that evolution--providing a rich, REST API, asynchronous web server to build your web applications around.
+As the Web evolves, so do the frameworks we use to work with the Web.
+Guillotina is part of that evolution providing a rich, REST API, asynchronous web server to build your web applications around.

 It is designed for building JavaScript applications.
-It is an API framework, not a typical template-based rendering framework like most web frameworks(Django/Pyramid/Plone).
+It is an API framework, not a typical template-based rendering framework like most web frameworks (Django/Pyramid/Plone).
-What we mean by this is that Guillotina will not generate HTML OOTB for you.
+What we mean by this is that Guillotina will not generate HTML out-of-the-box for you.
 It is designed to be consumed by JavaScript applications that do the HTML rendering.

 Features: